This is the only guide you’ll ever need for Porter’s Five Forces with guides, examples and more…

 Porter’s Five Forces is a framework to analyse the potential profitability of a marketplace.
 It was invented by Michael Porter in 1979 and has been used consistently by thousands of companies across the world since originally being published.

 Five Forces looks at five key areas in a market that impact your price and profitability.
 The forces analysed are:

 - Threat of Substitutes

 Each of the above is rated High, Medium or Low.
 Ideally, you want all forces to be low.
 This gives you the most flexibility and control.
 If every force is high, you have some issues and need to take action in order to improve your position and profitability.

 In this guide we’ll answer the common questions about Five Forces, look at how to create a Five Forces model for your business, provide a video on the process, cite examples, and look at how some people extend to a sixth force.
 It’s the ultimate way to understand the profitability of your marketplace.

 This is the best place to start if you’re new to Five Forces and haven’t heard of the model before.
 It’s a great introduction article that covers all the common questions and topics around Five Forces to get you up to speed before you begin to perform the analysis on your own company.
 The resource covers:

-This resource will take you through developing your own Five Forces model specific to your market.
-At the end of it you'll have a list of areas holding your growth back, risks that impact your company, and considerations for the future.
-It's a really effective toolkit and one that all companies should use at some point to inform their strategic decisions.
-This article contains:
+There is also the video will take you through developing your own Five Forces model.
+At the end of it you’ll have a list of areas holding your growth back, risks that impact your company, and considerations for the future.
+It’s a really effective toolkit and one that all companies should use at some point to inform their strategic decisions.

 Five Forces is a framework to analyse one marketplace, so you may want to run this model a few times if you’re in different markets or provide different products.
 This article will help you produce the best possible Five Forces, putting you in a great position to move the business forward and address your market challenges.